What's the best free ad blocker?

 • Limited customer support

-2. AdAway
+AdAway

 AdAway is free to use, and takes an unusual approach to ad blocking: Instead of blocking ads, AdAway intercepts the ad before it loads, and redirects it to a nonexistent location.
 However, this has at least one major drawback: AdAway detects—and redirects—ads from other domains, but the ads will get through if they’re hosted directly on the page you’re viewing.
 In other words, AdAway effectively blocks third-party ads, but still allows some first-party ads.

-Ad blockers and Internet privacy
+Extension-based ad blockers and their impact on Internet privacy

 Because of these pitfalls, the ideal solution is a browser that blocks ads automatically, enabling truly private browsing without the need for a risky extension.
-That’s where Brave comes in.

 Related articles